-This function is used to suppress selected IBM control codes sent from the host system.
+This function is used to select suppression of all or some IBM control codes sent from the host system.

-Value Description 0 Obey all IBM control codes (Supp None) 1 Suppress all IBM control codes (Supp All) 2 Suppress LPI, CPI, MPP and MPL control codes (Supp CPI/LPI) 3 Suppress CPI and MPP control codes (Supp CPI) 4 Suppress LPI and MPL control codes (Supp LPI) 5 Suppress print quality specified in the PPM command (Supp Quality) Example: &%Z36,2 L хатріс. ₩/0Z30,Z No LPI, CPI, MPP or MPL commands are sent to the printer.
-The document prints using the printer's defaults values.
+Value Description 0 Obey all IBM control codes (Supp None) 1 Suppress all IBM control codes (Supp All) 2 Suppress LPI, CPI, MPP and MPL control codes (Supp CPI/LPI) 3 Suppress CPI and MPP control codes (Supp CPI) 4 Suppress LPI and MPL control codes (Supp LPI) 5 Suppress print quality specified in the PPM command (Supp Quality) Example: &%Z36,2 No LPI, CPI, MPP or MPL commands are sent to the printer.
+The document prints using the printer's defaults

-NOTES: IF THIS COMMAND IS SET TO 1, DOCUMENTS NEED TO BE FORMATTED BY SENDING TRANSPARENT CONTROL CODES TO THE PRINTER USING COMMAND PASS-THRU OR SCS MODE TRANSPARENT DATA.

-IF VALUE 2 IS SELECTED, THE SCS PITCH (CHARACTERS PER INCH), LINE DENSITY (LINES PER INCH), SHF (MAXIMUM PRINT POSITION), AND SVF (MAXIMUM PAGE LENGTH) COMMANDS WILL NOT BE SENT TO THE PRINTER.
+IF THIS COMMAND IS SET TO 1, DOCUMENTS NEED TO BE FORMATTED BY SENDING TRANSPARENT CONTROL CODES TO THE PRINTER USING COMMAND PASS-THRU OR SCS MODE TRANSPARENT DATA.
+IF VALUE 2 IS SELECTED, THE SCS PITCH (CPI), LINE DENSITY (LPI), SHF (MPP), AND SVF (MPL) COMMANDS WILL BE SUPPRESSED (NOT SENT TO THE PRINTER).